spacetelescope/stsynphot_refactor/README.rst

     :alt: Coverage results

-This is a replacement for IRAF STSDAS SYNPHOT and ASTROLIB PYSYNPHOT, utilizing Astropy covering instrument specific portions of the old packages for HST (and soon JWST).
+This is a replacement for IRAF STSDAS SYNPHOT and ASTROLIB PYSYNPHOT, utilizing Astropy covering instrument specific portions of the old packages for HST and JWST.